Is “20/20” or “6 by 6” vision perfect eyesight?

 Three major physical and neurological factors determine visual acuity:

-- How accurately the cornea and lens of the eye focus light onto the retina
+- How accurately the cornea and lens

 - The sensitivity of the nerves in the retina and vision centers in the brain